 More recommended reading for ecosocialists and other greens and lefts.
-As always, inclusion in this list does not mean that I agree with everything the article or report says.

 Marx and the rift in the universal metabolism of nature